dopc/etymbot/README.md

 # etymbot

+	- Note:
+	  etymbot does not work since August 2020, because of lack of server.

-an inline python Telegram bot for etymonline.com [bot link](https://t.me/etymbot)
+an inline python Telegram bot for etymonline.com.
+To access the bot get the [bot link](https://t.me/etymbot).

-This bot simply crawls first search result from the website, etymonline.
+This bot simply crawls first search result from the website, Etymonline.

 ### usage:
-> @etymbot -an English word-
+> @etymbot \<an English word\>

 ![usage](https://github.com/dopc/etymbot/blob/master/usage.png)